 Vodka is the most popular drink in Russia.
 After tea.

-It was a joke, I hope %) But one our friend who keeps a shop in Novosibirsk has told that alcohol sale makes up 40% of the profit.
+It was a joke, I hope %) But one our friend who keeps a shop in Novosibirsk told us that alcohol sale makes up 40% of the profit.

 Soft drinks: kvass.
 It’s also a very popular drink in Russia, especially in summer.
-I’m not sure if it’s considered to be a soft drink or strong one, because it has alcohol content, but very low (max.
+I’m not sure if it’s considered a soft drink or a strong one, because it has alcohol content, but very low (max.
 1.2%).

 This time our shopping list consisted of these goods: